-In order to maintain things like the townhome’s roofing, grassy and landscaped areas and snow management and removal, a fee – but not always – collected.
-These dues are typically called condo, or HOA fees.
+In order to maintain things like the townhome’s roofing, grassy and landscaped areas and snow management and removal, a fee is often collected.
+These costs are typically called condo, or HOA fees.
 Many homeowners enjoy the freedom of having these things managed for them, but they can be tough to manage on a strict budget.

-Duplexes, on the other hand, most commonly do not include any such fees.
+Duplexes, on the other hand, do not usually include any such fees.

-Because there are fewer people involved – namely, only two homeowners, key decisions and spends such as replacing roofing are made between the two individuals and do not require a board.
+Because there are only two homeowners involved, key decisions and spends such as replacing roofing are made more easily and do not require a board.

-Duplexes, on the other hand, offer homeowners a bit more space and are usually 1200 – 1800 sq ft.
+Duplexes, on the other hand, offer homeowners a bit more space and are usually around 1200 – 1800 sq ft.
 Duplex homes can have single or double garages and share a divided yard with one other household.
 Duplex homes like ours have dividers between deck space and fully fenced yards to offer privacy and freedom.

-Townhomes can be priced from the high 200s to the lower 300s, so they are definitely the more economical choice when building your first home.
+Townhomes can be priced from the high 200ks to the mid 300ks, so they are definitely the more economical choice when building your first home.
 Duplexes, on the other hand, tend to start in the high 300ks price range.
 Prices depend on a number of factors, including location, lot, attached or detached garage, etc.

-Both Townhomes and Duplexes offer more privacy than condos, as they are still multi-level homes and there is no one above or below you.
+Both Townhomes and Duplexes offer more privacy than apartment buildings and condos, as you are not boxed by neighbours.

-Duplexes do offer slightly more privacy, as you are only attached to one home on one side, while townhomes are multiple homes connected to one another.
+Duplexes do offer slightly more privacy because you are only attached to one home on one side, while townhomes are multiple homes connected to one another.
 You will typically notice you duplex neighbours less frequently than you would in a townhome.

 Are you the DIY type?
-If you think you’ll be the type to want to make changes to the exterior of your home such as swapping the color of paint on the exterior of your home, you may find that you have slightly more freedom in a duplex than townhome.
+Do you think you’ll want to make changes to the exterior of your home, such as swapping the paint colour?
+You may find that you have slightly more freedom in a duplex than townhome.

 Is having a spacious outdoor space for the kids or furry friends to run around important to you?
 Perhaps you’ve got a green thumb.
 If having your own outdoor space is a priority, a duplex may be the right fit for you.

-Basic exterior maintenance such as shovelling the snow from the walkways and cutting the grass is up to duplex homeowners, whereas those living in townhomes usually don’t have to worry about grounds maintenance, as it’s taken care of and paid for with condo or HOA fees.
+Basic exterior maintenance such as shoveling snow and cutting grass is left up to duplex homeowners, whereas those living in townhomes usually don’t have to worry about grounds maintenance, as it’s taken care of and paid for with condo or HOA fees.